Should We Still Organize Corporate Hackathons in the AI Era?

 The Cultural Impact of Frequent Corporate Hackathons

 Beyond the direct innovation outputs, frequent AI-focused hackathons drive essential cultural change.
-They establish the expectation that everyone - not just technology teams - should be exploring AI possibilities.
-They build AI literacy across the organization through hands-on experimentation rather than passive training.
+They establish the expectation that everyone — not just technology teams — should be exploring AI possibilities.
+They build AI literacy across the organisation through hands-on experimentation rather than passive training.
 They surface internal talent and create connections across functional silos.

 How to Start Your AI-Era Corporate Hackathon Program